Jonah's attitude problem

 Two days after Lori Smith shared with me her burden for unevangelized peoples, I told her story to some other students.
 I had hoped that they would share her concern for those with little or no access to the Gospel.
 Many did not.

 "After all, if people have love in their hearts, won't they be OK in God's sight?" one student asked.
 What the student was thinking was that people's good qualities can outweigh their bad ones.
 While that may sound reasonable, that's not the picture that the Bible reveals to us.
 What it says is that judgment has already befallen us.
 We human beings do not need a fair trial.
 We need forgiveness.
-That's clear in the first three chapters of Genesis where the question is answered as to why we human beings are lost.
+That's clear in the first three chapters of Genesis, where the question of why we human beings are lost is answered.
 Without meaning to, that student was making it more -- not less -- difficult for people to get into the Kingdom.
 The only way we can truly love is when "the love of God is shed abroad in our hearts" (Romans 5:5).
 By making entrance to God's Kingdom dependent on our own merits, that student was making it impossible for those people ever to approach God.

 When Adam and Eve disobeyed God, they sensed immediately that their sin had disrupted fellowship with their Creator (Genesis 3).
 They were right.
 Beginning with the story of their Fall, the Bible piles up example after example of how sin drives wedges between human beings and God.